 Overall, analysts and economists expect the absolute level of sovereign debt outstanding to remain at elevated levels for the foreseeable future as governments finance their future deficits and roll over their sizable existing debt.
-Additionally, yields on benchmark U.S. Treasuries exhibited volatility during the first quarter of 2022 on inflation concerns and the central bank tapering plans.
-The tapering and/or unwinding of asset purchases by central banks, interest rate hikes, along with elevated levels of government debt issuance, are expected to provide tailwinds to our Rates business in the latter half of 2022.
+Additionally, yields on benchmark U.S. Treasuries exhibited volatility during the third quarter of 2022 on rising interest rates, inflation concerns and quantitative tightening by central banks.
+The tapering and/or unwinding of asset purchases by central banks, interest rate hikes, along with elevated levels of government debt issuance, are expected to provide tailwinds to our Rates business.